-The 16th Karmapa’s Collected Works has recently been published by Amnye Institute and is available online.
-I recently wrote about and translated into English the outline of the Second Volume, which is a record of HH’s transmissions given and received (see here).
-Recently, a devoted follower of 16th Karmapa, asked me to translate and catalogue the Third Volume of 16th Karmapa’s Works into English and pull together what has already been translated into English from it.
+The 16th Karmapa’s Collected Works have recently been published in three volumes by Amnye Institute and are available online.
+I recently wrote about (and translated into English) the outline of the second Volume, which is a record of the 16th Karmapa’s transmissions given and received (see here).
+Recently, a devoted follower of 16th Karmapa, asked me to translate and catalogue the third Volume of 16th Karmapa’s Works into English, and pull together what has already been translated into English from it.

-While doing this, I noticed that there is another much shorter Guru Yoga practice in the Collected Works than The Continuous Rain of Nectar that Nurtures the Sprouting of the Four Kayas: A Guru Yoga of the 16th Lord, Rigpe Dorje (which has already been translated into English and is available for free download here).
+While doing this, I noticed that there is another much shorter Guru Yoga practice in the Collected Works than another Guru Yoga text The Continuous Rain of Nectar that Nurtures the Sprouting of the Four Kayas: A Guru Yoga of the 16th Lord, Rigpe Dorje (which has already been translated into English and is available for free download here).

-The Shower of Siddhis of the Profound Path Guru Yoga, was written by the 16th Karmapa:
+In the colophon of the Shower of Siddhis of the Profound Path Guru Yoga, it states that it was written by the 16th Karmapa: